DataBiosphere/terra-app/README.md

 # Terra Applications

-This repo contains applications that be launched in [Terra]([https://app.terra.bio/).
+This repo contains applications that can be launched in [Terra]([https://app.terra.bio/).

 Experimental, created as part of DSP Code Jamboree 2020